schmocker/Pyjamas/Models/Electricity_Market/Distribution_cost/V001/README.md

 # Distribution cost

-...
+Calculation of the distribution costs for each distribution networks

 ## Inputs
-The input to this model:
+The inputs to this model are:

 1. distribution networks
 2. futures